johnillo/mywebsite-v2/content/portfolio/electronics/digital-clock.md

 ---
 title: Digital Clock
-description: Digital clock made with Arduino, 7-segment displays, and tupperware.
+description: "Digital clock made with Arduino, 7-segment displays, and tupperware."
 thumbnail: /portfolio/electronics/digital-clock13.jpg
 sort: 1
-tech: [Arduino, Logic Gates, 7-Segment Display]
+tech: ["Arduino", "Logic Gates", "7-Segment Display"]
 ---

 I was inspired to make a clock that looks like a Steins;Gate [Divergence Meter](https://steins-gate.fandom.com/wiki/Divergence_Meter).
 However, I didn't have any resources to build it.
 Electronic parts are quite pricey and hard to come by in my location.
 As a beginner, it's best to start with simple projects first.